 Today’s deluge of digital information is both a product of and engine for nearly every function of modern society.
-Koehn’s area of renowned expertise—statistical machine translation or translating text from one human language to another by a computer—is vital to addressing the ever-expanding need for natural language processing and machine learning.
+Koehn’s area of renowned expertise—machine translation or translating text from one human language to another by a computer—is vital to addressing the ever-expanding need for natural language processing and machine learning.

-He is affiliated with the Whiting School’s Center for Language and the University of Edinburgh, U.K., where he has held the position of professor and chair of machine translation, School of Informatics, since August 2012.
-The author of the field’s seminal textbook on the subject, “Statistical Machine Translation”, (Cambridge University Press, 2009), Koehn also is the founder and webmaster of the field’s website, Statistical Machine Translation.
-In 2016, he co-authored “Syntax-based Statistical Machine Translation, Synthesis Lectures on Human Language Technologies” (Morgan and Claypool Publishers) and holds or co-holds five patents for statistical models for machine translation.
+He is affiliated with the Whiting School’s Center for Language and META AI Research (Facebook).
+He previously held the position of professor and chair of machine translation, School of Informatics.
+He is the author of the field’s seminal textbooks on the subject, “Neural Machine Translation” (Cambridge University Press, 2020) and “Statistical Machine Translation” (Cambridge University Press, 2009).
+Koehn also holds or co-holds five patents for machine translation.

 The 2015 winner of the Award of Honor, International Association for Machine Translation, Koehn was one of three finalists for the 2013 European Inventor Award.
 At the 2011 META NET, the conference for the Multilingual Europe Technology Alliance, Koehn won the META first prize for Moses, his open-source toolkit for statistical machine translation.
 His additional contributions to the field through refereed journals, panels, presentations, and web tutorials are extensive.
 Koehn, who has appeared on CNN and other media outlets, has given numerous invited talks.